The Jerma985 Dollhouse: Streams

 The event was first announced on August 3, 2021.
-The first stream, dubbed the "tutorial", took place on August 18, 2021 and lasted three hours.
+The first stream, dubbed the "tutorial", took place on August 18, 2021, and lasted three hours.
 At the start of the stream, viewers were able to pick Jerma's outfit.
 The stream reached over 600,000 live viewers.
-The second stream took place on August 20, 2021 at 3pm EST. The third stream occurred on August 21, 2021 at 12pm EST.
+The second stream took place on August 20, 2021, at 3pm EST. The third and final stream occurred on August 21, 2021, at 12pm EST.

 Reception

 PC Gamer called Jerma's acting "charming and personable".
 GameRant described the stream as absurdist comedy, and noted the stream's high production value, calling it a "high-quality stream".
 Uproxx compared the stream to The Truman Show, and wrote "while The Sims streams have always been a pretty solid staple on Twitch, this unique take on it certainly feels like a first for the site".
 The Glasgow Guardian described the event as "a psychedelic fever dream of improv comedy brought to astounding new heights by inclusion of its interactive aspect".
-Study Breaks wrote, "It’s difficult to imagine another livestream surpassing the ambition and surprising success of The Jerma985 Dollhouse."
+Study Breaks wrote, "It's difficult to imagine another livestream surpassing the ambition and surprising success of The Jerma985 Dollhouse."
 They praised the interactivity of the audience and the cohesiveness of the plot that continued between streams.